US B-2 bombers strike Iran-backed Houthis in Yemen | KRDO

 Just earlier this month, the US struck 15 Houthi targets in Yemen, including “Houthi offensive military capabilities,” CENTCOM said.

-The Iran-backed group has said it is conducting the attacks in support of Hamas in Gaza and more recently Hezbollah in Lebanon.
-In September, the Houthis fired a missile deep inside Israel though Israel’s military assessed that it “most likely fragmented in mid-air” and fell into an open area in the country, resulting in no injuries.
+In September, the Houthis fired a missile deep inside Israel though, Israel’s military assessed that it “most likely fragmented in mid-air” and fell into an open area in the country, resulting in no injuries.

 Israeli Prime Minister Benjamin Netanyahu said in September that the Houthis would pay a “heavy price” for the attack.
 Just days later, the Israel Defense Forces said it targeted power plants and a seaport in airstrikes against the Houthis.